Parham2002/morse-code-translator/README.md

 I have used multiple tools and methods to create this project, including but no limited to: Javascript, HTML, SCSS, CSS, Jest, lists, functions, objects, and DOM.

 If I were to improve this project, I would:
-1. Add spaces between translated English words
-2. Improve the toggle functionality
+1. Improve the toggle functionality
-3. Add more CSS to improve aesthetics
+2. Add more CSS to improve aesthetics
-4. Compartmentalise the code into different files
+3. Compartmentalise the code into different files